michael-sumner/go-make-things/content/articles/2017-07-07-what-do-you-want-to-learn-next.md

 categories:
 - JavaScript
 date: '2017-07-07'
+permalink: /what-do-you-want-to-learn-next/
 title: What do you want to learn next?
+url: /2017/07/07/what-do-you-want-to-learn-next
 ---

 I could use your help.

-Presales for my video course, [Vanilla JavaScript for Beginners](/courses/vanilla-javascript-for-beginners/), have been terrible.
+Presales for my video course, [Vanilla JavaScript for Beginners](https://gomakethings.com/courses/vanilla-javascript-for-beginners/), have been terrible.
 That tells me I missed the mark somewhere.

 So, I'd love to know: what do you want to learn next?